JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 strokepath()
 ```

-## The straight line alternative
+## Polygonal thinking

-If you just want to draw straight lines, you might also like to know about Luxor polygons.
-A polygon is just an array (a Julia Vector) of points, and you can draw it (as many times as you like) using functions such as `poly()`.
+In Luxor, a polygon is an array (a Julia Vector) of Points.
+You can treat it like any standard array, and then eventually draw it using the `poly()` function.
+It's all straight lines, no curves, so you might have to draw a lot of them to get shapes that look like curves.

 ```@example
 using Luxor